List of Saskatchewan municipal roads (600–699): SK 647

 Highway 647 runs from Highway 342 near Lacadena to Highway 4 near Sanctuary.
 It is about 23 km long.

 SK 648

 Highway 648 runs from Arran at Highways 49 and Highway 660 north to Whitebeech at Highway 753.
 It is about 20.3 km long.

 SK 649

 Highway 649 runs from Highway 32 near Lemsford to the Highway 21 / Highway 44 junction near Glidden.
 It crosses the South Saskatchewan River via the Lemsford Ferry.
 The highway is about 47 km long.

 SK 650

 Highway 650 runs from Highway 753 near Danbury to Highway 9 near Gorlitz.
 The highway passes near the communities of Hyas, Mikado, Donwell, and Hamton and shares a brief concurrences with Highway 49 near Hyas and with Highway 5 near Mikado.
 It is about 87 km long.

 SK 651

-Highway 651 runs from Highway 52 to Highway 5 near Canora.
-The highway passes near the communities of Jedburgh, Theodore, and Goldenvale.
-It intersects Highways 16, 726, and 47 and is about 83 km long.
+Highway 651 runs from Highway 52 north to Highway 5 just west of Canora.
+The highway passes through the communities of Jedburgh, Theodore, and Goldenvale and provides access to Canora Beach on Good Spirit Lake and Whitesand Regional Park on Theodore Reservoir.
+It intersects Highways 16, 726, and 47 and has a 35 km long concurrency with Highway 746 north of Goldenvale to Highway 5.
+Highway 651 is about 83 km long.